New Urbanist community will showcase its growing North Village

 Norton Commons is Louisville’s first Traditional Neighborhood Development (“TND”).
 Planned TNDs are the cornerstone of the new urbanism movement, which promotes the creation and restoration of diverse, walkable and vibrant mixed-use communities assembled in an integrated fashion, resulting in a complete community.
 Norton Commons sits on almost 600 acres in northeast Jefferson County, Kentucky and is currently home to over 1300 residences, 70+ businesses, three schools, and dozens of parks, pools, and green spaces.
 To learn more about Norton Commons, visit nortoncommons.com or on Twitter @nortoncommonsky.

-Homearama is an annual event celebrating 53 years in Greater Louisville.
+Homearama is an annual event celebrating 53 years in Greater Louisville – and is among the most popular of the BIA’s signature events.
 The event showcases custom-built new homes that are fully-furnished, decorated and landscaped.
 Homes feature the latest in building trends, technology and interior design.
 Visitors can tour homes at their leisure, take photos of inspirational designs, shop artwork and furniture, or buy the home of their dreams!

 Since 1968, the Building Industry Association’s (BIA) Homearama has given Louisville area residents the opportunity to tour more than 800 homes, each reflecting the unique and professional talents of builders, interior designers, craftspeople and landscape architects.
 As a professional trade association, the BIA is dedicated to the principle that the American dream of home ownership is central to the community’s spirit and well-being and that the ability to realize that dream must be preserved for all generations.